 Native Android

-š Native Android Internationalization for REL-ID IDV SDK
+š Native Android Internationalization for Ditto ID SDK

-This guide provides steps to programmatically change the SDK language in a Native Android app using the REL-ID IDV SDK, based on Section 11.5.2 of the integration guide.
+This guide provides steps to programmatically change the SDK language in a Native Android app using the Ditto ID SDK, based on Section 11.5.2 of the integration guide.

 š§¾ Overview

 Internationalization allows users to select their preferred language within the app.
-To reflect this change in all REL-ID SDK components, you must store the selected locale in the appās shared preferences so that the SDK can adapt accordingly.
+To reflect this change in all Ditto ID SDK components, you must store the selected locale in the appās shared preferences so that the SDK can adapt accordingly.

 š§ Implementation